TradBoat for Ship Modellers

 The Fellowship of Model Shipwrights

-This organisation is non-territorial and open to those who are interested in all aspects of ship modelling and the preservation of ships The Fellowship has excellent links with maritime museums.
+this organisation is non-territorial and open to those who are interested in all aspects of ship modelling and the preservation of ships The Fellowship has excellent links with maritime museums.
 It is a journal based society, has no club house and instead communicates with its members on a world wide basis (as far afield as California and New Zealand, Ed.) by way of the internet, a quarterly journal and intermediate news letters.
 The fellowship is an excellent source and has members of all standards from beginners to museum quality.
 Enquiries should be addressed to Harry Cheng.
 Membership in the UK costs £7.50.
 Overseas members should check with Mr Cheng for conversation rates from their own countries,.

 The Society of Model Shipwrights